selsamman/amorphic-docs/_posts/2014-01-01-model-persist.md

     * managing update conflicts
 # Defining templates

-Individual template properties have these special options:
+Individual template properties have these special options for persistance:
 * **persist** a boolean value that defaults to true indicating whether or not the property should be saved to the database
 * **fetch** when applied to a reference to another templated object, indicates whether or not the referenced object should be fetched automatically.
 See cascading below.
 * **notnull** a boolean that when true indicates that the property must be not-null at the time the object is saved to the database